 In 2012, Structural Focus joined the John Anson Ford Amphitheatre project team led by Brenda Levin of Levin & Associates Architects.
 The team embarked on the renovation and expansion of the historic 1931 venue.
-The project included the renovation of the historic John Anson Ford Amphitheatre and the construction of the new Ford Terrace, the Ford Plaza, and the Transit Center, all within the current boundaries of the site.
+The project included the renovation of the historic John Anson Ford Amphitheatre and the construction of the new Ford Terrace, all within the current boundaries of the site tucked away in the hillside above the Cahuenga Pass.
 Principal Russell Kehl, SE and Project Engineer Melineh Zomorrodian, SE share their thoughts about the project’s unique structural challenges and how the team was able to successfully overcome them.

 Challenge #1 Understanding the existing building layout and structure ⏤ The historic amphitheater is tucked in a canyon in the Cahuenga Pass, the site’s steep slope made the design very complex.
 We spent many hours on site trying to understand how the existing building structure fits in the topography.
 The concrete’s steel reinforcing was a mystery because no original building drawings were available for our use.

 Challenge #2 Hillside retaining walls ⏤ The Canyon hillside is the backdrop for the John Anson Ford Amphitheatre stage.
 When we first looked at the project, there was a series of stone retaining walls that were failing.
 It quickly became clear that rebuilding the series of retaining walls was necessary and a significant amount of time was spent working with the contractor to come up with a design and layout that could be built on the challenging hillside site.